 Is the stock market rigged?
-Can the average investor really get a fair shake on Wall Street?
+Can the average investor get a fair shake on Wall Street?
 These are curious questions.

 In Las Vegas, the odds are always in favor of the casino.
 How many times have you won a carnival game?
-Powerful lobbyist groups in Washington D.C. have undue influence to sway legislation toward their economic benefit.
+Powerful lobbyist groups in Washington, D.C., have undue influence to sway legislation toward their economic benefit.

 And yet, I’m in the minority.